 Common Symptoms of Low Blood Pressure and Dizziness in Pregnancy

-You might be dealing with low BP if you experience:
+You may be experiencing low BP if you notice the following symptoms:

 - Fainting spells or blurred vision